pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 Cisco Container Platform manages Kuberenetes clusters in the private infrasturcture.
 You will have access to dedicated instance of Cisco Container Platform, from which you will manage you own Kuberenetes Clusters used later on to deploy application.

-Please refer to the table 1 to access your own Cisco Container Platform dashboad.
-Use your Active Directory credentials to login, on the login screen you don't have to specify domain, just type AD username:
+Please refer to the [table 1](LAB_access.md) to access your own Cisco Container Platform dashboad.
+Use your Active Directory credentials to login without specifying domain name - see following picture:

 **![screenshot of CCP Login page with AD account](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp_login_ad.png)**